Adopted by the Board on 28-Sept-2021

 Projects are central to OWASP’s mission of achieving and promoting proper application security.
 This policy defines the rules related to starting, running, maintaining, and dissolving OWASP projects.

-- Project leaders are not required to be members, but it is recommended to become one in order to promote membership.
+- Project leaders are not required to be members, but it is recommended to become one to promote membership.

 - Project leadership is open to all participants.
 Leadership is personal, and not associated with any organization, company, or employer.

 - Each project must have a minimum of 2 and a maximum of 5 foundation-recognized, official leaders.
 In the event of a resignation, leadership transition, or new leadership being appointed, a project is allowed a grace period of up to 3 months from the event to comply.